Mating of trees for random planar maps and Liouville quantum gravity: a survey: SLE and LQG

 \begin{lem} Let $\kappa > 4$, let $D\subset \BB C$ be simply connected and let $a,b,b'\in\bdy D$ be distinct.
 There is a coupling of chordal SLE$_\kappa(\kappa-6)$ curves on $(D,a,b )$ and $(D,a,b')$ such that the two curves agree until the first time at which they disconnect $b$ from $b'$. \end{lem}

 If $\rho > -2$, one can also define \notion{whole-plane SLE$_\kappa(\rho)$} as a random continuous curve between any two points in $\BB C \cup\{\infty\}$; see~\cite[Section 2.1]{ig4} or~\cite[Section 6.3]{wedges}.
 Whole-plane SLE$_\kappa(\rho)$ from 0 to $\infty$ can be described as a whole-plane Loewner evolution with a certain explicit driving function, and its law is scale invariant.
+As for chordal SLE$_\kappa(\rho^L;\rho^R)$, whole-plane SLE$_\kappa(\rho^L;\rho^R)$ has a distinguished ``force point" which one keeps track of.
+To explain this, let $K_t$ be the set of points disconnected from $\infty$ by the curve at time $t$ and view $\bdy K_t$ as a collection of prime ends.
+For each $t\geq 0$, the force point is the image under the Loewner map $g_t : \BB C\setminus K_t \rta \BB C\setminus \ol{\BB D}$ of the unique point on $\bdy K_t$ other than the tip of the curve where the arcs of $\bdy K_t$ traced by the left and right sides of the curve meet.
+In the case when the curve is simple, this special point of $\bdy K_t$ is just the origin.
 Whole-plane SLE$_\kappa(\rho)$ between two distinct points in the Riemann sphere is the image of whole-plane SLE$_\kappa(\rho)$ from 0 to $\infty$ under an appropriate M\"obius transformation.
 The following lemma is a consequence of~\cite[Lemmas 2.4 and 2.6]{ig4}.

 \begin{lem} For $\ul\kappa\leq 4$, whole-plane SLE$_{\ul\kappa}(\rho)$ has self-intersections if and only if $\rho < \ul\kappa/2-2$. \end{lem}

 In the case when $\eta$ intersects itself, it does so infinitely many times and the complement of $\eta$ is a countable union of Jordan domains.
 The boundary of each of these Jordan domains is the union of two segments of $\eta$ (each of which looks like an SLE$_{\ul\kappa}$ curve) which intersect only at their endpoints.
 See Figure~\ref{fig-sle-rho} for illustrations of chordal SLE$_{\ul\kappa}(\rho^{\op{L}} ; \rho^{\op{R}})$ and whole-plane SLE$_{\ul\kappa}(\rho)$ curves in the regime when the weights are smaller than $\ul\kappa/2-2$.